-As explained in Note X, the company has not consolidated the financial statements of subsidiary XYZ Company it acquired during 20X1, because it has not yet been able to ascertain the fair values of certain of the subsidiary's material assets and liabilities at the acquisition date.
+As explained in Note X, ABC Company has not consolidated the financial statements of subsidiary XYZ Company it acquired during 20X1, because it has not yet been able to determine the fair values of certain of the subsidiary's material assets and liabilities at the acquisition date.
 This investment is therefore accounted for on a cost basis.
-Under International Financial Reporting Standards, the subsidiary should have been consolidated, because it is controlled by the company.
+Under IFRSs, the subsidiary should have been consolidated, because it is controlled by ABC Company.
 Had XYZ been consolidated, many elements in the accompanying financial statements would have been materially affected.
 The effects on the financial statements of the failure to consolidate have not been determined.